Lecrapouille/gdcef/addons/gdcef/doc/README.md

 ### Compilation of the native module for Godot 3.4

-This modules has not been tested with a Godot version lower than 3.4.
+This module has not been tested with a Godot version lower than 3.4.
 For Godot 3.4:
-- search in [build.py](../build.py) script the line `GODOT_VERSION =
+- Search in [build.py](../build.py) script the line `GODOT_VERSION =
-  "3.5"` and replace by the desired version.
+  "3.5"` and replaced with the desired version.
 - Run the build.py like explained for Godot 3.5.

 ### Update the CEF version